Aisaac23/SkipfishGUI/README.md

 - User input validation and error handling.
 - The GUI was carefully built with Java Swing so it's highly maintainable and scalable.
 More versions ahead.

+## Features pending for next releases:
+- Some authentication options.
+- All of the crawl and scope options.
+- most of the reporting options
+- Some of the dictionary management options.
+- /-k option
+- Multiple parallel scans in a single instance.
+For now you need to open multiple instances for parallel scans, but you can run consecutive scans in one instance.